watem-sedem/watem-sedem/docs/installation.rst

 To build CN-WS on windows, you need to install the Lazarus IDE first.
 You can download it on https://www.lazarus-ide.org/

-Open the project in lazarus (open the .lpi file, see subfolder cn_ws/cn_ws/cn_ws.lpi) and build the executable (Shift + F9).
+Open the project in Lazarus (open the .lpi file, see subfolder cn_ws/cn_ws/cn_ws.lpi) and build the executable (Shift + F9).
 The executable is stored in the same folder as the .lpi file and can be run without further installation.